Events & Trainings for Professionals

 Request a Training

 ACUTE’s experts can create a custom training based on the unique educational needs of your hospital system or practice.
-CEs and CMEs can be provided if desired; trainings can be delivered virtually during COVID-19.
+CEs and CMEs can be provided if desired and trainings can be delivered virtually.
 Topics may include:

 - Grand rounds